sk7725/Commandblocks/README.md

     if the executor is a tile.
 Fails if less then 1 items are removed.
   - /clear
     if the executor is an unit.

+### /kill (target:target)
+Kills the target.
+The target is the executor if unspecified.
+Fails if the target is not an unit.

+### /assert
+The executor asserts dominance.

 ## Tilde Notation
 Using ~ before a number for a coordinate will get the coordinate relative to the executor.